rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

     - filterAfterSource - System.Boolean: Filter to include only the versions released after the source version.
     - sortOrder - SortOrder: Sort order of result.
 - Returns CdmUpgradeReleaseDetailsFromSupportPortalReply.
-### getcloudobjectscountbyregion
-Get a count of cloud objects by region

-- The getcloudobjectscountbyregion subcommand takes no arguments.
-- Returns GetCloudObjectsCountByRegionReply.
-### getdns
-Get DNS server addresses.

-- The getdns subcommand takes no arguments.
-- Returns list of System.Strings.
 ### getgroupcountbyprechecksstatus
 - The getgroupcountbyprechecksstatus subcommand takes no arguments.
 - Returns list of GroupCounts.